Kambia District: Problems of the district

 A major consideration is that the large majority of these young people are unemployed.
 A small proportion of them survive on occasional casual labour opportunities as porters, cleaners and dancers.
 But by far their most important sources of survival are the smuggling of goods, mostly drugs, alcohol, cigarettes and light arms across the border, juvenile delinquencies, and as sex workers and concubines of the large number of national armies, peace-keeping forces, Para-militaries and long distance travellers.

 Since the end of the war in both countries early 2002, the district has witnessed regular and large-scale movements of people across the border.
 The reasons include the return of thousands of refugees and visits by relatives.
 But by far the most important factor is the rapid revival of the cross-border trade in the traditional weekly market towns and villages on both sides of the border.
 These markets, traditionally known as ‘Loumah’ have increased from 5 in the pre-war period to 15.
 Moreover, they now attract thousands of traders and other visitors from large and far-off towns including the capital cities (Freetown and Conakry) and mining areas of both countries.

-In addition to the Loumah towns and villages, the district also has several large towns such as Rokupr, Mambolo, Kasseri, Kukuna, Kamassassa, kychom and Yeliboya that are famous for their trade in fish and agricultural produce such as rice, groundnuts, palmoil and pepper and as ports for inland water transportation to destinations in both Guinea and the rest of Sierra Leone, including the capitals of Freetown and Conakry.
+In addition to the Loumah towns and villages, the district also has several large towns such as Rokupr, Mambolo, Kassiri, Kukuna, Kamassassa, Kychom and Yeliboya that are famous for their trade in fish and agricultural produce such as rice, groundnuts, palmoil and pepper and as ports for inland water transportation to destinations in both Guinea and the rest of Sierra Leone, including the capitals of Freetown and Conakry.
 These factors have encouraged a relatively large concentration of young people in these towns.

 Discussions with members of the community indicated that in addition to the consequences of the civil war, a major problem is the insufficient support for food production.
 Food scarcity is widespread and is one of the reasons for an increase in the number of street children, since few families could afford sufficient food.